-In our latest instalment on KUSP Radio Santa Cruz, I chose to discuss ‘Sestina [September Rain]’ by Elizabeth Bishop, and ‘Porphyria’s Lover’ by Robert Browning, two poems that deal with loss and loneliness from vastly different perspectives.
+Throughout this year, I’ve been contributing towards a number of recordings for KUSP Radio Santa Cruz.
+In our latest instalment, I discussed ‘Sestina’ by Elizabeth Bishop and ‘Porphyria’s Lover’ by Robert Browning, two poems that deal with loss and loneliness from very different perspectives.

-As an addendum to what was discussed on the show, comparing these fabulous works in greater detail offers something remarkably striking and special.
+As an addendum to what was discussed on the show, comparing these fabulous works in greater detail offers something remarkably striking.

 Bishop’s ‘Sestina’ is a remarkable poem that casts homeliness and togetherness against every possible unspoken adversity.
 A child and grandmother, presented in isolation from the rest of the world, try to cope with the loss of the missing generation – the parents.